wicketstuff/core/jdk-1.6-parent/wicketstuff-restannotations-parent/readme.md

 To handle validators `AbstractRestResource` provides method `unregisterValidator(String key)` to unregister a validator and method `getValidator(String key)` to retrieve a registered validator.

+### Localization ###

+Class `AbstractRestResource` uses the standard bundle lookup algorithm that comes with Wicket to resolve validation errors messages.
+More in detail, messages are resokved using the implementations of `IStringResourceLoader` registered for the current Application (see the code of class `DefaultBundleResolver` for more details).
+This means that we can use class-specific bundles to contain the messages for our rest resource.
+In the main module `restannotations` you can find example resource `RestResourceFullAnnotated` with its properties file that overrides standard message for standard validator `EmailAddressValidator`.

 Hook methods
 ---------
 To customize the configuration and the behavior of our resource, the following hook methods are provided: